 4. Ensure your goals are SMART goals

-SMART goals are objectives you work toward with clear, measurable actions and within a specific time frame.
+SMART goals are objectives you work toward with clear, measurable actions within a specific time frame.
 They help you focus your energy and increase your chances of achieving your goals.

 SMART stands for Specific, Measurable, Achievable, Relevant and Time-based.
 The synergy of these five elements will help you to create clear, realistic, and trackable goals for career success.